Quantum lozenge tiling and entanglement phase transition: Entanglement of colored surfaces

-are normalized wave functions of the left (resp.~right) subsystems, including half horizontal lozenges wherever the cut intersects them, and the primed sum is a shorthand notation for summing over tiling configurations in the left (resp. right) subsystem with height profile $\vec{h}$ on the middle boundary and coloring $\vec{c}$ of the dangling lozenges with one or two of their color components entangled in the other subsystem.\footnote{Since the entanglement cut goes through the horizontal lozenges in the middle, when defining the ``half system" states $\ket{T^C}_{\mathrm{L(R)}}$, we include ``half horizontal" lozenges in the tiles on the left matched with ``half horizontal tiles" on the right.} The total number of entangled pairs of color components $N_C$ is a constant proportional to the size of the lattice, and the unmatched color pairs is fixed by the height profile along the cut.
+are normalized wave functions of the left (resp.~right) subsystems, including half horizontal lozenges wherever the cut intersects them, and the primed sum is a shorthand notation for summing over tiling configurations in the left (resp. right) subsystem with height profile $\vec{h}$ on the middle boundary and coloring $\vec{c}$ of the dangling lozenges with one or two of their color components entangled in the other subsystem.\footnote{Since the entanglement cut goes through the horizontal lozenges in the middle, when defining the ``half system'' states $\ket{T^C}_{\mathrm{L(R)}}$, we include half of the horizontally oriented lozenge in the left subsystem, and half in the right subsystem.
+So the fact that they are from the same lozenge sharing the same color implies that it also contributes to the entanglement.
+The weight of the colored tiling configurations $\ket{T^C}_{\mathrm{L(R)}}$ in the superposition depends only on the volume underneath the left (resp. right) part of the random surface $\mathcal{V}_{\mathrm{L(R)}}(T)$, which is equal to the sum of the height variable over all the lattice sites of left (resp. right) sublattice.} The total number of entangled pairs of color components $N_C$ depends only on the size of the lattice, not on the particular tiling configuration, whereas the unmatched color pairs is fixed by the height profile along the cut.
 The latter can be determined by noticing that raising a local height by any of the eight moves in \eqref{eq:FredkinMs}, the number of entangled pairs across the cut increases by 3, one from the pair of color matching lines in the x-y plane of vertical lozenges, and two from the two lines in x and y direction of the horizontal lozenge that left and right subsystem share.
-This amounts to $\mathcal{A}(T)+L+1$~\footnote{This is the value specific to the boundary in Fig.~\ref{fig:Mintiling}.
-For a generic boundary, it should be $\mathcal{A}(T)+3\lceil \frac{L}{3}\rceil$}, with $\mathcal{A}$ defined as the cross-sectional area of cut in the $(1,-1,0)$ plane, i.e. the sum over heights along the cut subtracting that of the minimal height tiling.
+This amounts to $\mathcal{A}(\vec{h})+L+1$~\footnote{This is the value specific to the boundary in Fig.~\ref{fig:Mintiling}.
+For a generic boundary, it should be $\mathcal{A}(\vec{h})+3\lceil \frac{L}{3}\rceil$}, with $\mathcal{A}(\vec{h})$ defined as the cross-sectional area under the random surface in the cross-section of the cut, as shown in Fig.~\ref{fig:crosssec}, i.e. the sum over heights along the cut minus that of the minimal height surface.
 So we have